praekeltfoundation/vumi2/docs/transports/aat_ussd.rst

 **Common to all vumi workers**

 http_bind
     Required.
 This is where the HTTP server will bind.
 For example, `localhost:8000` to bind to port 8000 on localhost, or `0.0.0.0:80` to bind to port 80 on all interfaces, or `unix:/tmp/socket` to bind to a unix socket.
 See `the hypercorn documentation`_ for more details.
-Note that HTTPS is not handled, we recommend using something like
-    `nginx`_ in front of the transport to handle HTTPS. amqp
+Note that HTTPS is not handled, we recommend using something like `nginx`_ in front of the transport to handle HTTPS. worker_concurrency
     Optional.
-Contains the following keys to connect to the AMQP broker: `hostname`, `port`, `username`, `password`, `vhost`.
-Defaults to `127.0.0.1` on port `5672` with `guest` as the username and password, and a vhost of `/`. amqp_url
-    Optional.
-A URL to connect to the AMQP broker.
-If this is set, it will override the `amqp` configuration.
-For example, `amqp://guest:guest@localhost:5672/%2F`. worker_concurrency
-    Optional.
 The number of worker tasks to run concurrently.
 Defaults to 20.
-This is the maximum amount of concurrent connections allowed. sentry_dsn
+This is the maximum amount of concurrent connections allowed.

-    Optional.
-If set, errors will be reported to Sentry.
+You can find the rest of the base worker configuration at :ref:`base-worker-configuration`

 .. _the hypercorn documentation: https://pgjones.gitlab.io/hypercorn/how_to_guides/binds.html
 .. _nginx: https://nginx.org/en/docs/